maxemiliang/simple-todo-app/README.md

 # simple-todo-app
-This is just a simple todo app, as if there aren't enough already
+This is just a simple todo app, made using NodeJS